Light-based fingerprint sensing

 It's also possible to simply take a picture of the finger touching a glass, or something else.

-using advanced pinhole imaging techniques to take a high-resolution image.
+- (2015) Vkansee introduces a 2000dpi reader, UTFIS, using advanced pinhole imaging techniques to take a high-resolution image.

-It has been a big surprise for me to see that it's a regular camera with a very short focus lens
+- (2018 Jun) The Vivo NEX flagship smartphone has an in-display fingerprint sensor.
+It has been a big surprise for me to see that it's a regular camera with a very short focus lens or a pinhole.

 Kinetic Sciences

-(1999) Kinetic Sciences
+- (1999) Kinetic Sciences

 and Cecrop/Sannaedle have proposed sweep optical sensors.